 - Save the document in the root directory of the local Web server as an Rich Text Format (RTF) file.
 For example call it test.rtf.
 On a Microsoft Internet Information Services (IIS) server this means putting the files in this directory:

 - Internet Explorer needs to have Protected Mode enabled.
 Select the Tools > Internet Options menu item.
 Select the Security tab.
 Select the Local intranet zone and ensure Enable Protected Mode is checked.
 Now click OK.

 - Create a shim that will attempt to post a cross-process window message when accessing the RTF file.
-Details of shim creation can be found in this MSDN blog post.
 Call the shim IEUIPILogging.sdb.

 - Install the shim at an elevated Command Prompt by using sdbinst IEUIPILogging.sdb.

 This will cause UIPI Cross Process Window Message event to occur.

 There is no workaround.
 The solution is to modify your extension so that it operates within the protected mode integrity checks.
 For guidance on writing extensions that are compatible with Internet Explorer protected mode in Windows Vista, see the article Understanding and Working in Protected Mode Internet Explorer on MSDN.